ashleysally00/Filtering-CSV-Data-Based-on-Geographical-Coordinates-uttarakhand/README.md

-# Wildfire Public Information Officer Interview, Redding, CA, 11/24/2024
+# Wildfire Public Information Officer Interview, Redding, California, 11/24/2024

 *The orange part about a page down is where it gets most important to this project I think.
 The information I got from him was very good.